anonaddy/anonaddy/SECURITY.md

   degradation of the service.
 Only interact with accounts you own or with explicit permission of the account holder.
-- If you would like to encrypt your report, please use the PGP key with fingerprint `5FCAFD8A67D2A783CFF4D0E31AC6D923E6FB4EF7` (available on the openpgp.org keyserver).
+- If you would like to encrypt your report, please use the PGP key with fingerprint `E652C2DB43859328F35575DEBF7B93C6497510D0` (available on the openpgp.org keyserver).

 # Reporting a Vulnerability

-To report a vulnerability please send an email to contact@anonaddy.com, you can use the PGP key above if you wish to encrypt it.
+To report a vulnerability please send an email to contact (at) help.addy.io, you can use the PGP key above if you wish to encrypt it.

 # In-scope